pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 student2: I mean it's valid Bitcoin.
 It's just, people say either he's dead or he has chosen not to spend all of this to show restraint or trust in the system.
 And if you do see the coins moving one day either he's woken up or quantum computers have become reality.
-Because here these were the earliest type of addresses and they're just the raw public key on the chain, whereas recently the addresses are actually hashes of the public key.
+Because here these were the **earliest type of addresses** and they're just the **raw public key** on the chain, whereas recently the addresses are actually **hashes of the public key**.
 So the public key is not revealed until you spend, whereas here the address is the public key.
 So the future quantum computers would be able to steal this Bitcoin.
 But that's probably still a long way out.
 But it is valid Bitcoin.
 So he could spend it if he wanted to.

-prof: How could we find that?
-I mean what we need to do is, you can start working on that, you need to use the algorithm that produces public and private keys.
+prof: **How could we find that?** I mean what we need to do is, you can start working on that, you need to use the algorithm that produces public and private keys.
-And you need to produce as many key pairs as possible until you got a public key that is equivalent to that one.
+And **you need to produce as many key pairs as possible until you got a public key that is equivalent to that one**.
 And then he gets a profit.

-student2: Yeah, and that would take longer than the age of the universe.
+student2: Yeah, and **that would take longer than the age of the universe**.

 prof: Or just good luck.